uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 ## No need to be a Genius
 My main message here: Big Tech Jobs mainly require the people holding them to be aggressive optimizers of business performance, which typically does not require genius-level intelligence.
-Appropriately, the Big Tech recruitment pipeline actually selects people by being able to divert several months of their attention to memorize the solutions for LeetCode challenges while keeping a smooth performance -- which is, in a way, surprisingly representative of the work approach required to keep that job after winning it.
+Appropriately, the Big Tech recruitment pipeline actually selects people by being able to divert several months of their attention to memorize the solutions for LeetCode challenges and to deliver them smoothly -- which is, in a way, surprisingly representative of the work approach required to keep that job after winning it.

 ## Just a job